awsdocs/aws-batch-user-guide/doc_source/batch-supported-iam-actions-resources.md

 arn:aws::batch:*region*:*account*:compute\-environment/*compute\-environment\-name*
 **Condition keys**
 `aws:ResourceTag/${TagKey}` \(String\)
-Filters actions based on the tags associated with the resource\.
+Filters actions based on the tags that are associated with the resource\.

 [https://docs.aws.amazon.com/batch/latest/APIReference/API_DeleteJobQueue.html](https://docs.aws.amazon.com/batch/latest/APIReference/API_DeleteJobQueue.html)  <a name="batch-supported-actions-deletejobqueue"></a>
 Deletes the specified job queue\.
 Deleting the job queue eventually deletes all of the jobs in the queue\.
 Jobs are deleted at a rate of about 16 jobs each second\.